josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 The `Router` matches that URL to a route to the `HeroDetailComponent`.
 It creates an `ActivatedRoute` object with the routing information and injects it into a new instance of the `HeroDetailComponent`.

-Here's the `HeroDetailComponent` constructor:
+Here is the `HeroDetailComponent` constructor:

 <code-example header="app/hero/hero-detail.component.ts (constructor)" path="testing/src/app/hero/hero-detail.component.ts" region="ctor"></code-example>

 The `HeroDetail` component needs the `id` parameter so it can fetch the corresponding hero using the `HeroDetailService`.
 The component has to get the `id` from the `ActivatedRoute.paramMap` property which is an `Observable`.

-It can't just reference the `id` property of the `ActivatedRoute.paramMap`.
+It cannot just reference the `id` property of the `ActivatedRoute.paramMap`.
-The component has to *subscribe* to the `ActivatedRoute.paramMap` observable and be prepared for the `id` to change during its lifetime.
+The component has to *subscribe* to the `ActivatedRoute.paramMap` observable and be prepared for the `id` to change during the associated lifetime.

 <code-example header="app/hero/hero-detail.component.ts (ngOnInit)" path="testing/src/app/hero/hero-detail.component.ts" region="ng-on-init"></code-example>